nkorsakov-tw/qa.md/test-plan.md

 ## Objective

 We must highlight the possible errors, bugs etc. before going live.
 Our aim is to prevent collapses.
 We work to gurantee the high quality of the Products which we provide to our customers.

-## Resources

-## Test cases
+## Test cases (Back Office)

 ### POS Action sets

-- Navigate to POS Actions sets
+- Navigate to POS Actions sets.
 - Modify the actual Action sets (add, remove, replace etc.)
-- Check the sequence and correctness of Action sets in the POS
+- Check the sequence and correctness of Action sets in the POS.

 ### Restaurant settings